JessMair/Tots-Play/README.md

 # Responsiveness

 I checked the website's responsiveness using Google Chrome Dev Tools.
-Mobile, tablet and desktop sizes were tested and all worked well.
+Mobile, tablet and desktop sizes were tested, and all worked well.
 It also responded on each breakpoint that were set up on Media Query's and no visual or functional errors found